Kadorium/analise_grafica/indicators/readme_be_indicators.md

 6. **Test your indicator by adding it via the frontend and checking the results.**
 7. **Update this file (`readme_be_indicators.md`) to document your new indicator and any new parameters.**

-**If you change indicator parameters, config structure, or add/remove indicators, you MUST update this file and the frontend documentation (`frontend/README_frontend.md`).**
+**If you change indicator parameters, config structure, or add/remove indicators, you MUST update this file and the frontend documentation (`frontend/README_frontend.md`).
+Legacy files are in `frontend/js/_archive/` and should not be modified.**

 ---